-Currently, the work caters only to recognize and class the actions into normal and attack.
+Presently, the work caters only to identify and classify the events into normal and attack.
 It can be extended to detect and classify the attacks into multiple attacks.
 Dynamic updating of the Anomaly Model using CNM (Clauset, Newman, and Moore) can also be considered for future enhancement.